ocornut/imgui/misc/fonts/README.txt

 ---------------------------------------

  You can use the ImFontAtlas::GlyphRangesBuilder helper to create glyph ranges based on text input.
- For exemple: for a game where your script is known, if you can feed your entire script to it and only build the characters the game needs.
+ For example: for a game where your script is known, if you can feed your entire script to it and only build the characters the game needs.

    ImVector<ImWchar> ranges;
    ImFontAtlas::GlyphRangesBuilder builder;